delocalizer/streammd/README.md

 ### Features

-* Very fast — with default settings (2 hashing processes) `streammd` is typically &#8776; 3x faster than Picard MarkDuplicates; even faster is easily achievable using more hashers.
+* Very fast — with default settings (2 hashing processes) `streammd` is typically &#8776; 2.5x as fast as Picard MarkDuplicates; much faster is easily achievable using more hashers.
 * Low memory use, even for large libraries — with default settings (_p_=10<sup>-6</sup>) `streammd` requires less than 4GB to process 1B templates.